 Students also gain important experience with quality control, infection control, safety procedures, and laboratory computer systems.

 This part-time program only takes six weeks, which allows students to join the workforce quickly.
-Students successfully completing this course and clinical may apply for a National Phlebotomy Registry Examination.
+Students successfully completing this course and internship may apply for the Phlebotomy Technician Certification through the National Healthcare Association.
 Those who complete the program have a wide variety of job opportunities available.

 Learn more about career advancement, licensing and credit transfering for Phlebotomy and other Health Science and Administration programs with our HSA Road Map.

 Please note that end dates are approximate.
 Internships begin after program end date.

 Due to high program demand, some start dates may be on a waitlist.
 To be added to a waitlist, you will need to complete the admissions steps and meet with an advisor.